SHIELD: Evaluation and Defense Strategies for Copyright Compliance in LLM Text Generation: Introduction

 In this work, we integrate the benchmark, robustness, and defense method as a comprehensive framework, namely \FrameworkName, standing for \underline{S}ystem for \underline{H}andling \underline{I}ntellectual Property and \underline{E}valuation of LLM-Generated Text for \underline{L}egal \underline{D}efense.
 Our contributions are summarized as follows:

 \begin{itemize}[topsep=0pt,itemsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item We construct a meticulously curated dataset of copyrighted and non-copyrighted text to evaluate various approaches.
 The dataset is manually reviewed to ensure accurate labeling. \item To our knowledge, we are the first to evaluate defense mechanisms against jailbreaking attacks generating copyrighted text.
-We show that the safeguards on copyright compliance can be bypassed by malicious users with simple prompt engineering. \item We propose novel defenses to prevent LLMs from generating copyrighted text using web information, which best protects intellectual property. \end{itemize}
+We show that the safeguards on copyright compliance can be bypassed by malicious users with simple prompt engineering. \item We propose novel agent-based defense to prevent LLMs from generating copyrighted text, which best protects intellectual property against malicious requests including jailbreaking attacks.
+Our defense mechanism is lightweight, easy to deploy, and usable in real-time, addressing the need for robustness and explainability. \end{itemize}